 How can you claim RCED?

 The most important part is the claiming step.
 You can claim tax credits for up to two years after the end of the accounting period.
-This is important as you seek advice from an accountant to evaluate your eligibility or choose between SME tax credits or RCED.
+Its important to seek advice from an accountant to evaluate your eligibility or choose between SME tax credits or RCED.

-You can claim by filing your corporation tax.
+Research-and-development tax credit can be claimed by filing corporation tax.
 You can also make amendments in corporation tax to file for it.
 The delay risk can be minimized by submitting an explanation or by applying Advance Assurance.
-HMRC will confirm your claims and costs and may ask you questions about it.
+HMRC will confirm your claims and costs and may ask questions about it.